Cart $0.00 0 items

 While a UL listing designates that a product has been tested by UL, meets nationally recognized safety standards, and has been found free from reasonably foreseeable risk of fire, electric shock and related hazards, another similar-looking designation means something slightly different.
 UL Recognized Component Marks verify that a product has been tested, but that it is a part or component of a larger product.
 Components can be used to complete or add to end products and systems, but additional installation precautions may be necessary to ensure safe use.
 It is important to understand how UL Recognized items work to implement the items safely.

-Class I and Class II: Why They Matter
+Class 1 and Class 2: Why They Matter?

 When an LED driver is listed as UL Class 2, it complies with UL standard UL1310 indicating that energy output of the device is safe to touch with no major safety protection required.
 A UL Class 2 listed item will not carry a risk of fire or electric shock at the LED and luminaire level, operating below 60 volts in dry applications, 30 volts in wet applications, 5 amps, and 100 watts.
 This safe output restricts the number of LEDs the Class 2 driver can run, but will be safe for use without additional safety measures in place.